LenderPanel.com

 Newbury Building Society

-• How do I go about adding or subtracting names (transfer of equity) to or from my Newbury Building Society mortgage account?
+• What do I need to do when it comes adding or removing names (transfer of equity) to or from my Newbury Building Society mortgage account?

-Information to consider in supplemental the above Newbury Building Society transfer of equity Questions and Answers :
+Caveats to be read in conjunction with the above Newbury Building Society transfer of equity information :

 Tax and Legal

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Newbury Building Society conveyancing panel and accountant before transferring equity.

 Transfer of Equity Conveyancing for Leasehold titles

-If your property is leasehold, the lease may require that you obtain the consent of the landlord.
+If your property is leasehold, provisions in the lease may require that you have a license to do so from the landlord.
 If such terms are not adhered to you may be in breach of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance